Data workshops and guides

 UK Data Service video tutorials

-The UK Data Service recently launched a new online teaching resource which introduces data to non-experts via easy-to-use interactive Data Skills Modules.
+The UK Data Service offers an online teaching resource which introduces data to non-experts via easy-to-use interactive Data Skills Modules.
 Launched as beta versions, the Data Skills Modules are aimed at anyone who wants to learn more about using: